 Managerial experience in a public health program in LMICs

 Covers the essentials of monitoring and evaluating health systems strengthening in LMICs.
-The class analyzes the development of theories of change, and their application to the design of monitoring and evaluation systems, as well as alternative approaches to evaluating equity impacts.
-The development of monitoring indicators, use of quantitative techniques and the integration of M&E into health systems decision making will all be addressed.
+Analyzes the development of theories of change, and their application to the design of monitoring and evaluation systems, as well as alternative approaches to evaluating equity impacts.
+Addresses the development of monitoring indicators, use of quantitative techniques and the integration of M&E into health systems decision making.

 - Learning Objectives:

 Upon successfully completing this course, students will be able to: